Episode #1

 Listen On ...

-This study has shown that we are all born divergent creative thinkers.
-But something smothers our ingenuity and creativity as time ticks by.
+This study proves that we are all born with extraordinary divergent creative potential—but as time passes, something dims that spark.
+Something smothers our ingenuity and creativity as time ticks by.

 Write your awesome label here.